CosmWasm/wasmd/x/wasm/IBC.md

     ConnectionID string
     // this is the remote port ID, local port ID is implied as contract only has one port PortID string
-    Versions []Version
+    Version Version
     Order channeltypes.Order
-    // more info??
+    // TODO: more info??
 }

 type IBCCloseChannel struct {
     ChannelID string
-    // more info??
 }

 // use type from https://github.com/cosmos/cosmos-sdk/blob/master/x/ibc/03-connection/types/version.go ?